AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 **Hide your User-Agent **

 When you visit a website, your browser send the server its information.
 It looks like a text line that is a part of HTTP request beginning with “User-Agent:”.
 It usually includes the name and version of the browser, operating system, and language settings.
-We strip User-Agent from identifying information so that advertisers can;t obtain it.
+We strip User-Agent from identifying information so that advertisers can't obtain it.

 You can also set User-Agent of your choice by typing it into the Custom User-Agent field.
 Leave the field empty to use the default User-Agent.